Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project Health): Background

 Conclusion instability is also rampant in the developer community.
 Multiple studies report that human beliefs in software quality may often be inconsistent and even incorrect.
 Devanbu et al.~\cite{devanbu2016belief, bird2011don} have conducted a case study among 564 Microsoft software developers to show that human beliefs on software quality can be quite varied and may not necessarily correspond with actual evidence within current projects.
 A more recent study by Shrikanth et al.~\cite{shrikanth2019assessing} also reports such variability of human beliefs.
 They studied ten beliefs held by software developers about defect prediction, which were initially summarized by Wan et al. in 2018 ~\cite{wan2018perceptions}.
 By measuring the actual support of these beliefs within the project, Shrikanth et al. found that among over 300,000 changes seen in different open-source projects, only 24\% of the projects support all ten beliefs.
 Curiously, beliefs held by most developers do not necessarily have the most substantial support within projects.
 For example, according to Shrikanth et al., a belief acknowledged by 35\% of the developers have the most support.
 In contrast, a belief held by 76\% of the developers is only ranked 7th out of ten beliefs.
 Worse still, as a project grows to mature, the beliefs tend to be weakened rather than strengthened.

-The problem with conclusion instability is that, as Hassan~\cite{Hassan17} says, it makes managers lose trust in software analytics if the results keep changing.
 Such instability prevents project managers from offering clear guidelines on many issues, including (a)~when a specific module should be inspected, (b)~when modules should be refactored, and (c)~deciding where to focus on expensive testing procedures.
 Bird et al.~\cite{Bird:2015} notes that insights occur when users respond to software analytics models.
 Frequent model changes could exhaust users' ability for confident conclusions from new data.
-Further, conclusion instability makes it hard to on-board novice software engineers.
+Further, conclusion instability makes it hard to on-board novice engineers.
 It is hard to design and build appropriate tools for quality assurance activities without knowing what factors most influence the local project.

-To the above, we add the following comment.
-Conclusion instability might not be a bug in how we do analytics.
-Rather, {\em conclusion instability might be inherent to SE.}.
-Moreover, perhaps it is folly to assume {\em one} model can cover something as diverse as software engineering.
-After all, SE is conducted on ever-changing platforms using ever-changing tools by a constantly changing and evolving developer population of varying skills.

-If we cannot {\em remove} instability, perhaps another tactic is to {\em reduce} it.
-Maybe a better way to look at generality is to assume that:
+SE is conducted on ever-changing platforms using ever-changing tools by a constantly changing and evolving developer population of varying skills.
+Perhaps it is folly to assume {\em one} model can cover something as diverse as software engineering.
+But if we cannot {\em remove} instability, perhaps another tactic is to {\em reduce} it.

-\be \item From 1000's of projects, \item There might be a much smaller number of models, \item So we need tools that can find {\em and index} that small set of models. \ee Note that indexing is important in this approach: unless we can map new projects to relevant models, then having a zoo of models will always confuse us.
+Maybe a better way to look at conclusion instability is to assume that - from 1000's of projects- there might be small number of projects.
+Where each can act as stable model across a smaller community.
+In that view, we need tools that can find {\em and index} that small set of models that best represent the rest of the space; i.e. we need bellwethers.

+What we show here is that we can reduce 1000s of projects to just a few dozen most representative examples.
 Dozens of models are still more than one, so developers and managers still need to be aware of (and debate) the aspects of their project that make it distinctive.
-That said, if we can summarize many projects into just a handful of models, then those debates need not be extensive.
-Further, when training software engineers, we could present a small range of projects to them as part of their training.
+That said, once we can summarize many projects into just a handful of models, then those debates need not be extensive.
+Further, when training engineers, we could present a small range of projects to them as part of their training.